okx/okexchain-docs/docs/getting-start/deploy-you-own-okexchain-testnet.md

 make localnet-start
 ```

-This command creates a 4-node network using the okchaindnode image.
+This command creates a 4-node network using the okexchaindnode image.
 The ports for each node are found in this table:

 | Node ID     | P2P Port | RPC Port |